yfaway/openhab-rules/README.md

 ## Light/Fan/Plug Control
 * Turn off all managed lights and fans when armed away.
+* Associate each light with the dimming value and time range.

 ## Presence
 * Ecobee motion sensor.